Affiliate links on Android Authority may earn us a commission. Learn more.

-Installing a Linux app isn’t as simple as installing an Android app, although the process isn’t hard once you get the hang of it.
-The good news is that when done correctly, you’ll feel like a computer wiz since there’s a bit of code involved.
+Installing a Linux app isn’t as simple as installing an Android app, but the process isn’t complicated once you get the hang of it.
+The good news is that when done correctly, you’ll feel like a computer whiz since there’s a bit of code involved.

 Read next: The best Android apps for Chromebooks

 If you’re running Chrome OS 69 or later, you can download Linux apps.
 If not, you’re out of luck.
 However, if updating the Chromebook gets you to a newer version, you should be good to go.
 Alternatively, you can check our list of Chromebooks that support Linux apps.